Me ME MEEE

 Recently my three year old has been pioneering the phrase “You do it; it’s your job” when asked to tidy toys etc. It’s bound to catch on – it’s so catchy.
 My shock and horror doesn’t seem to have the desired effect.
 Shock and horror rarely do I guess; he seems pretty chuffed with himself actually.

 Well this morning I had what I hope was an epiphany.
-They learn most from copying, but perhaps the copying is sometimes pretty subtle.
+They learn most from copying, but perhaps a lot of the copying is pretty subtle.

 Maybe they’re learning as much from my second class approach to my needs, as they are from my kindness and consideration towards them.
 Maybe I am in danger of martyr motherhood?
 Am I carving out a niche I don’t want?
 What’s cute aged 3 may really hack me off at 13???
 And perhaps for the 10 years in between 😬.